mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 ```

 The value to pass 'setPanelBrightness' is the RGB Matrix's pixel width or less. i.e. Approx. 50 or lower.
 Values greater than 60 can cause ghosting it seems on some panels.

+HOWEVER, by default the library uses a brightness level of '16' so there's really no need to call .setPanelBrightness, unless you specifically want a super bright display.

 ![It's better in real life](image.jpg)